 A step towards improving Moodle’s UI and UX is using a theme.
 A theme is not only used to change the look of your Moodle LMS but can be used to change the feel.

 Here are a few pointers to keep in mind when picking a theme:

-Maybe using platforms like WordPress has spoilt me; I’ve come to expect a certain level of sophistication when it comes to user interface.
+Maybe using platforms such as WordPress has spoilt me; I’ve come to expect a certain level of sophistication when it comes to the user interface.
 And when it comes to Moodle, that’s completely absent.

 Seasoned users and Moodle proponents have come to accept the look and feel.
 But you have to agree- there is room for improvement.